South Laurel ranked No. 1 in first Fear 'Les' 13th Region Fastpitch Rankings

-Just like in baseball, it’s taken me a few weeks to figure out who should be ranked where due to high school fastpitch season having a year off because of the COVID-19 pandemic.
+Just like in baseball, it’s taken me a few weeks to figure out who should be ranked where due to high school baseball season having a year off because of the COVID-19 pandemic.
 I’m still not sure where to rank certain teams, but I’m trying my best while letting the chips fall where they may.
-It’s a long season but it looks as if they’re around a handful of teams that could lay claim to being the best team in the Fear ‘Les’ 13th Region Fastpitch Rankings.
+It’s a long season but it looks as if there are a handful of teams that could lay claim to being the best team in the Fear ‘Les’ 13th Region Fastpitch Rankings.

 The Lady Cardinals have already recorded some big wins this season, defeating North Laurel (5-4), Corbin (16-9), and Whitley County (21-5).
 They possess the best hitting team in the region currently, and look to be importing in the pitcher’s circle.
 If the pitching continues to improve combined with defensive play getting better, South Laurel has the potential to be the team to beat in the region.